paula048/paula048/README.md

 ###

-<p align="left">✨ It started since HTML ...<br>📚 I'm currently learning Wordpress.org and basic about Docker<br>🎯 Golas: learn Kubernetes<br>🥈Take the 2nd place in Hackathon "Hackathon  Tarnów 2022"<br>🎲 Fun fact: What website would a woman hack?
+<p align="left">✨ It started since HTML ...<br>📚 I'm currently working on Node.js and React and learn basic WordPress<br>🎯 Golas: get certified Node.js and MongoDB<br>🥈Take the 2nd place in Hackathon "Hackathon  Tarnów 2022"<br>🎲 Fun fact: What website would a woman hack?
 Rossmann – isn't that obvious?</p>

 ###